a-n-rose/a-n-rose.github.io/_posts/2019-02-06-python-train-cnn-lstm-speech-features.md

 Why would frequencies be helpful?
 Think of how you tell if a speaker is a man, woman, or child.
 The most obvious way is hearing how high or low the speech is.
 That's one thing frequencies can tell us but they can potentially reveal additional characteristics, such as health.

-#### "Dominant Frequencies" of child, adult female, and adult male vowel 'a':
+### "Dominant Frequencies" of child, adult female, and adult male, all saying the vowel 'a':
 ![Imgur](https://i.imgur.com/71C4E9l.png)
 #### Child: frequency stays around 1200 Hz
 ![Imgur](https://i.imgur.com/stVda2u.png)